mawuni/mawuni.github.io/_pages/about.md

 ---

-# Welcome!
+Welcome!
 I am a PhD Candidate in Finance at Stevens Institute of Technology.
-My research studies how **financing, regulation, and market structure shape entrepreneurial outcomes**, with a particular focus on **venture capital, firm dynamics, and the distribution of startup growth and failure**.
+My research examines how financing, regulation, and market structure shape entrepreneurial outcomes.
+I focus on three broad areas:

-I am especially interested in settings where policy or institutional changes alter incentives for founders, investors, and workers, and in understanding how these changes affect **entry, exit, growth trajectories, and risk-taking** among young firms.
-Much of my work uses large-scale U.S. administrative data combined with quasi-experimental and structural methods.

-Prior to my doctoral studies, I obtained an MSc in Finance (FinTech and Financial Analytics) from Hong Kong Baptist University and an MBA in Finance from the University of Mysore.
-I also have industry experience as a Co-Founder of **Coucou Connect** and as a Business Analyst at **Crypto.com** in Hong Kong.

-I am currently working on my dissertation under the advisement of **Prof. Stefano Bonini**.
+Venture Capital and Startup Dynamics.
+I study how venture capital financing affects the distribution of startup outcomes, including growth trajectories, exit paths, and failure rates.
+Regulation and Entrepreneurship.
+I investigate how policy and institutional changes—such as worker classification laws and regulatory complexity—alter incentives for founders, investors, and workers, with consequences for firm entry, exit, and risk-taking.
+Private Markets and Investor Behavior.
+I explore how information frictions and valuation opacity in private markets influence investor decisions and capital flows.